Schröder secures European title and says it is an incredible feeling

 Photo: Adam Ihse/TT

-It was already clear in advance that Hammarby had an uphill battle in the return leg, after Häcken's 1-0 victory in Stockholm on Saturday and the fact that Hammarby's women had never defeated Häcken at Hisingen.
+It was already clear in advance that Hammarby had an uphill battle in the return leg, after Häcken's 1-0 victory in Stockholm on Saturday and the fact that Hammarby's women had never beaten Häcken at Hisingen.

-After just under six minutes, the Häcken star got the ball on the edge of the penalty area, turned and scored 1–0 at the post.
+After just under six minutes, the Häcken star got the ball on the edge of the penalty area, turned and scored 1–0 at the near post.

 At that point, Hammarby needed to score three goals just to take the match to extra time.